suitenumerique/integration/packages/integration/README.md

 The `html-config` generates the HTML files.

 **HTML files are not written by hand**: they are generated from the React components.
 The html vite config checks the `src/html.tsx` file and renders HTML files for every template listed.

+### Publishing a new npm package

+- run `npm version` with either `major`, `minor` or `patch` to bump the version.
+There is no precise versioning strategy for now, but following semver is a good idea.
+So: breaking changes should be `major` updates, new features should be `minor` updates and bug fixes should be `patch` updates.
+- add a new entry in the `CHANGELOG.md` file to describe the changes.
+- :warning: make sure your local `.env` file uses production values.
+- run `npm pack` to generate a new tarball locally.
+It's an easy to verify manually that the package is good before publishing it.
+- run `npm publish` to publish the package on npm.
+- commit your changes.
+- create a git tag on this new commit: `integration-vX.X.X`.
+- push the main branch and the new tag on github.